glenw83/glenw83.github.io/_pages/surface-diffusion-experiments.md

     </p>
     <p>
       Figures from Wang et al. (2021), Schnedlitz et al. (2017), Wang et al. (2019), Bollani et al.
-      (2019), and Chung, Park &amp; Lee (2020) are used under the Creative Commons licences linked in their captions.
+      (2019), and Chung, Park and Lee (2020) are used under the Creative Commons licences linked in their captions.
 Volk et al. (2015) is used under CC BY-NC 3.0.
-Mullins &amp; Shewmon (1959), Figs. 4 and 5, are reproduced at reduced resolution for scholarly commentary; rights remain with the publisher.
+Mullins and Shewmon (1959), Figs. 4 and 5, are reproduced at reduced resolution for scholarly commentary; rights remain with the publisher.
     </p>